 The DM‑NVX‑350C provides a gateway for controlling devices via CEC over the HDMI connections.
 Under the management of a control system, the DM‑NVX‑350C can control display devices and other equipment via CEC, potentially eliminating the need for any dedicated serial cables or IR emitters.

 CEC over the HDMI output can also enable the display device to be turned on or off automatically without the use of a control system.

 Setup of the DM‑NVX‑350C is accomplished by using a web browser.
 Full control and monitoring of the card is enabled through integration with a control system or with a DM NVX Director™ virtual switching appliance.

-Compatibility with DM NVX Director Virtual Switching Appliances
+Streamlined Management Using DM NVX Director Virtual Switching Appliances

 High‑Density, Card‑Based Solution